Green bridges for animals in urban areas (Reviving natural path)

 2. Wallis annenberg wildlife crossing, california (USA)

-3. Ecoducts in Netherlands
+3. Ecoducts in the Netherlands

-4. Mandai wildlife bridge, singapore
+4. Mandai wildlife bridge, Singapore

 5. Compton road overpass, brisbane Australia